Arthi-chaud/Meelo/README.md

 ## Features

-- Have your files organized in *Libraries*
+- Files organized in *Libraries*
 - Scan for new files, and remove deleted files
 - Music Organization close to a Music Collector's collection
+  - Artist
   - Album
     - Releases
   - Songs